 See the picture below for a visual.

 Placing the door stops.
-Before you install the spacers on each end, be sure you know whereabouts you will want your door to stop on each end of the rail.
+Before you install the spacers on each end, it helps to know whereabouts you will want your door to stop on each end of the rail.
 In my case, I was able to slide the door stoppers in after the rail was on.
 Phew!
-But, you can see the predicament if you need to place the stopper farther in.
-You may need to slide the stopper in before you install the end spacers.
+But, you can see the predicament if you need to place the stopper farther in to the right of the spacer.

 Remember, it is critical that you hang this level.
-Otherwise your door will slide unwanted.
+Otherwise, your door will slide unwanted.
 Give it a check as you install each spacer.
 There’s a little wiggle room at first.
-Be sure and start with the middle spacers and work your way out.

 Once you build your door it’s time to attach the hangers.
 If you’ve been following me for a while, you know how much I hate to measure.
 Friends, I’m a college professor, and I still struggle figuring out fractions.
 Luckily I don’t teach math.
 So, I like to make templates or use “other” ways to mark my place.